glouppe/info8006-introduction-to-ai/lecture1.md

 # Agent programs

+The job of AI is to design an *agent program* that implements the agent function.
+This program will run on an *architecture*, that is a computing device with physical sensors and actuators.

 $$agent = program + architecture$$

-- The job of AI is to design an *agent program* that implements the agent function.
-- This program will run on an *architecture*, that is a computing device with physical sensors and actuators.
+## Implementation

 Agent programs can be designed and implemented in many ways: